Your home music library, on every screen you own.

 Lyrics & album info

-If your tracks have embedded lyrics or sibling .lrc / .txt files, Earhorn finds them.
-Album info button surfaces the COMMENT tag or sibling .txt — liner notes, reviews, whatever you've stashed.
+Time-synced lyrics fetched from lrclib.net, with sibling .lrc files in the same directory as a fallback.
+The Album info button surfaces the COMMENT tag or a sibling .txt — liner notes, reviews, whatever you've stashed.

 Multi-bucket search